Hanging Church © David Berkowitz

 The visual impact of the church's elevated position has been reduced due to the rise of land surface by around 20 feet (six metres) since the Roman period, not to mention the rise of tall buildings around it, but it is still an impressive and beautiful church.
-The Roman tower it is built on remains mostly buried below ground.
+The Roman tower upon which it is built remains mostly buried below ground.
 It is calm and peaceful inside and visitors are not pestered here as they may be at many other Cairo attractions.
-One of the highlights of the church are the intricate carvings and mosaics which decorate the walls, windows and doors.
+Among the highlights of the church are the intricate carvings and mosaics which decorate the walls, windows and doors.